huskyproject/nltools/README.md

   INSTDIR and LIBDIR variables according to your needs.
 - Type "make"
-- If you get an unresolved symbol error for "fexist", upgrade your fidoconfig source code to the latest CVS level.
+- If you get an unresolved symbol error for "fexist", upgrade your fidoconfig source code to the latest git level.
 - If it worked, type "make install" (Unix only)
 - If you like, type "make clean".

-VIII) LICENCSE
+## VIII) LICENCSE

 These tools are donated to the Public Domain, which means that you can do with with the SOURCE CODE whatever you want, but also that the author does not